Generic selectors

 Candidates seeking admission to one year PG Diploma in Dietetics and Public Health Nutrition must have passed B.Sc.
 Home Science (Pass/ Hons.) or B.Sc.
 Food Technology (Hons.), B.Sc.
 Microbiology, B.Sc.
 Biochemistry, B.Sc., Nursing, MBBS, B.Sc.
 Life Sciences examination of the University of Delhi or an examination recognized as equivalent thereto and fulfil the eligibility listed below:

-They should have secured 55% or above marks in the overall aggregate and 50% or above marks in any four of the following subjects:
+B.Sc.
+Home Science (Pass/Hons.) / B.Sc.
+(Hons.)
+Food Technology/ B.Sc.
+Microbiology/ B.Sc.
+Biochemistry/ B.Sc.
+Nursing / MBBS/ B.Sc.
+Life Sciences 55% or above marks in the overall aggregate and 50% or above marks in any four of

 • Human Physiology